facebook/react-native-website/website/architecture/landing-page.md

   const onLayout = React.useCallback(event => {
     targetRef.current?.measureInWindow((x, y, width, height) => {
       // This state update is not guaranteed to run in the same commit
-      // This results in a visual "jump" as the ToolTip repositions itself setTargetRect({x, y, width, height});
+      // This results in a visual "jump" as the Tooltip repositions itself setTargetRect({x, y, width, height});
     });
   }, []);